Best 2 Person Tents

 Black Diamond Mesa

 Both the floor and the fly of the Mesa have had their seams taped and sport 1500-millimeter and 2000-millimeter fabric, respectively.
-Also, this is a double-wall tent.
+Also, this is a double-wall portable shelter.

 Due to the variable-diameter DAC Featherlite poles and the fast-pitch hub, the setup process for the Mesa is not a difficult one.
 In fact, it should take you 10 minutes or less.